All Products

 archiveOnDelete

-Specifies whether to delete the backend storage if the reclaimPolicy parameter is set to Delete.
+Specifies whether to delete the files in the backend storage if the reclaimPolicy parameter is set to Delete.
 NAS is a shared storage service.
 You must specify both reclaimPolicy and archiveOnDelete parameters to ensure data security.
-This parameter is specified in parameters.
+Configure the policy in the parameters section.

 • Default value: true, which indicates that the subdirectory or files are not deleted when the PVC is deleted.
 Instead, the subdirectory or files are renamed in the format of archived-{pvName}.{timestamp}.

-• If the value is set to false, the backend storage is deleted when the PVC is deleted.
+• If this parameter is set to false, the backend storage is deleted when the PVC is deleted.

 Note